dangaiden/blog/content/post/2023/cks-exam-experience.md

 ```
 ## Wrap up

-It wasn't a hard exam even for the limited time you have (2h) and I learnt about other resources I usually don't use but overall it was great to know about them.
+It wasn't a hard exam even for the limited time you have (2h) and I have learnt about other tools which I don't use daily.

 Remember you have a **free retake** when you order the exam so don't worry if you don't make it in the first one but make sure to use your time wisely when taking it.

-That's all, next one is the CKAD which should be "easier" as per other reviews I have read.

-More in the next post!

 ![](https://media.giphy.com/media/BoHCeLmEKytt7oFxyR/giphy.gif)